r-kapoor/TripsOnAir/README.md

 ## Project Organisation

-/Crawlers :  Crawlers for getting data from multitude of websited
+/Crawlers :  Crawlers for getting data from multitude of websites

 /TripPlannerApp : NodeJS AngularJS web app which forms the UI for planning trips